ICIAM Prizes Recipients and Invited Lecturers

 Gary Froyland is Professor of Mathematics at UNSW Sydney; his fields of research cover dynamical systems and optimization.
 Prior to joining UNSW in 2004, he was a research scientist at BHP Billiton, where he was awarded their 2004 Innovation Prize.
 His dynamical systems research often focuses on ergodic-theoretic, functional-analytic, or differential-geometric aspects of dynamics, and frequently aims to answer scientific questions arising from fluid dynamics, physical oceanography, or atmospheric science.
 His discrete optimization research has found application to open-pit mine planning, port scheduling, and cancer radiotherapy.

 He is an Einstein Visiting Fellow (2022-2024) at the Free University Berlin and is a past John von Neumann Visiting Professor at TU Munich and Visiting Scholar through the Initiative d’Excellence de l’université de Bordeaux.
-He is a member of the Australian Research Council’s College of Experts, a former Australian Research Council Future Fellow, and a former Deputy Director of the Australian Mathematical Sciences Institute.
+He is a member of the Australian Research Council’s College of Experts, an Australian Research Council Laureate Fellow (2023-2028), and a former Deputy Director of the Australian Mathematical Sciences Institute.
 He has given invited addresses at the 2016 SIAM Annual Meeting, the 2017 SIAM Conference on Applications of Dynamical Systems, and the 2020 SIAM Conference on Mathematics for Planet Earth.
 He is a SIAM Fellow and a Fellow of the Australian Academy of Science.

 Prof. Alicia Dickenstein